theforeman/forklift/containers/docs/deploy.md

 ### Deploy Application

+Before deploying the application, the Ansible Kubernetes role needs to be installed:

+    ansible-galaxy install -r requirements.yml

 Finally, the application stack is ready to be deployed to Openshift running on our VM:

     ansible-playbook foreman.yml --tags restart